bigwisu/tuwaga/README.md

 ## Why build a monolith?

-These days every one is building microservices, for a new business it may be too overwelming specially if you code and do business all by your self..
-Eventhough we are a monolith, our code is separated between backend and web ui, enabling easy scale once you get funded..
+These days every one is building microservices, for a new business it may be too overwhelming specially if you code and do business all by your self..
+Eventhough we are a monolith, our code is separated between backend and web ui enabling easy scale once you get funded..

 ## What's in the Box